The Translation Test: Why I Built What Others Just Theorize About

 But I'm not just observing this transformation—I'm orchestrating it.
 And that's the difference between thriving and surviving in the AI transition.

 The data backs this up.
 Code Rabbit's analysis found AI-generated code produces 1.7x more logic issues than human code.
 The problem isn't AI capability—it's specification quality.
-When I write clear specifications for FidelTrad's agents, they execute flawlessly.
+When I write clear specifications for Text Grand Central's agents, they execute flawlessly.
 When I'm vague, they build the wrong thing perfectly.

 The J-Curve We're All Riding